lmbruder/bgpsec_update_messages/README.md

 ### Elasticsearch and Kibana
 The prepared JSON lines files can be imported to Elasticsearch with for example logstash.
-An example pipeline configuration can be found in ``logstash_example.conf``.
+An example pipeline configuration can be found in the ELK folder (``logstash_example.conf``).

-**TODO: Dashboards**
+This folder also includes a Kibana dashboard to easily start analysing and visualising the imported data.
+It can be imported into Kibana through Stack Management > Saved Objects > Import.

 ### Message generation analysis